Harphies/my-webiste/src/pages/post_28/index.md

 ## Capabilities

 * Path based routing
-  * Using a single hostname we can route traffic to different backend services based on path.
+  * Geographical traffic routing to different backend services based on path behind a hostname.
 * Canary
-  * We can release our service incrementally to a subset of users
+  * Release service incrementally to a subset of users
 * A/B Testing
-  * We have different versions of the same service run simultaneously in the same environment for a given period of time as an experiment
+  * Have different versions of the same service run simultaneously in the same environment for a given period of time for weighted experiment
   * The experimental services can be controlled a number of ways:
     * via feature flags toggling
     * via A/B test tools